IDSIA/fpainter/README.md

 ### Preliminary notes

 This repository is originally forked from [lucidrains/lightweight-gan](https://github.com/lucidrains/lightweight-gan).
-Apart from the implementation of our generators/FPAs, we applied a few crucial modifications to consistently compute FID scores (see also Appendix B.4 of the paper):
+In addition to the implementation of our generators/FPAs, we also applied a few crucial modifications to consistently compute FID scores (see also Appendix B.4 of the paper):
 * The image format can be specified via `--image_save_format`.
 We store generated and resized real images in the same format to compute FIDs.
 * Following the standard practice, we use all real images to compute an FID.
 NB: the implementation of FID computation in the current code is suboptimal: the same statistics for the real images are recomputed at every FID computation.
 Instead, we should compute the stastistics only for the first time (or pre-compute them), store and reuse them.
 However, this would also require changes in the actual function that computes the FID (we use [mseitzer/pytorch-fid](https://github.com/mseitzer/pytorch-fid) that does not support pre-computed statistics, unlike [GaParmar/clean-fid](https://github.com/GaParmar/clean-fid)).
 In the end, we left this as is, but ideally this should be improved.